Richiefinegan11/rickAndMortyFans/TESTING.md

 Join the club Page
 1. Check that Map appears with markers on the club page to show the various locations
+2. Check the buttons under the map are functioning correctly and zoom in on the named location, showing the cycing tracks
-2. Check that join the club form works correctly and the alert appears to let the user know if it has worked or not
+3. Check that join the club form works correctly and the alert appears to let the user know if it has worked or not
-3. Change the size of the page to make sure the club page is responsive
+4. Change the size of the page to make sure the club page is responsive

 ## Further Testing

 * I asked my friends and family for feedback on there devices. *Color changed on the main page due to better visibility*
-* I asked for feedback in the peer-code-review channel in slack.
+* I asked for feedback in the peer-code-review channel in slack. *Did not get a response, so I hope no news, is good news*
-* I ran my text through Google Docs to spell check and used the "Grammarly feature" to check the grammar.
-There was quite a few typos which were corrected
+* I ran my text through Google Docs to spell check and used the "Grammarly feature" to check the grammar. *There was quite a few typos which were corrected*